 24. Table in the middle

 The beauty of L-shaped kitchens is that they allow for so much flexibility.
 Because they provide plenty of room in the middle, you can fill it with whatever you please.
-You could even repurpose a vintage desk as a kitchen island and will be so different to stock-standard choices.
+You could even repurpose a vintage desk as a kitchen island and will be so different from stock-standard choices.

 This is a really practical solution when it comes to dinner time because it’s just a quick step away from the kitchen bench.
 And it’s also a fabulous option for when you’re entertaining because guests can gather around the table as you cook!